mekowalski/streams-client/NOTES.md

 - [] Refactor `.then(( => {} ))` statement: `setState({})` is same as `onAuthChange()`
   - changing setState() to onAuthChange() will make sure to get the current auth status when first initialize the library and update auth state
   - will refactor once Redux is introduced

+- Have an entire component dedicated to authentication with Google
+- Currently `GoogleAuth` is a React Component, Redux is eventually going to take care of this state